 docker/dockerfile:1, which always points to the latest release of the version 1 syntax.
 BuildKit automatically checks for updates of the syntax before building, making sure you are using the most current version.

-base image to the 22.04 release of Ubuntu.
-All following instructions are
+image to the 22.04 release of Ubuntu.
+All instructions that follow are executed

-executed on this base image, in this case, an Ubuntu environment.
+in this base image: an Ubuntu environment.
 The notation

 # install app dependencies RUN apt-get update && apt-get install -y python3 python3-pip